 1. When the tattoo is finished, it is covered with plastic wrap.
 After a few hours you can remove it, but I will recommend you to keep it on during the first night.
 Be careful – remember that a tattoo is like a fresh open rubbing wound that now shall be healing at its own pace.
-The tattoo must above all be clean.
+It must above all be clean.

 It takes around approximately 7-10 days for a tattoo to heal.
 Do not take baths of any kind during this period.
 Of course you can take showers as usual.

-Do not touch the piercing if you don´t have to.
+Do not touch the piercing if you don't have to.
 Let the body get used to the new material and avoid any rubbing or unnecessary movement.